 If a user from Spain searches for your website, Google will display the Spanish version of the page, assuming it is correctly implemented.
 It ensures your content is accessed and comprehended by the widest possible audience, enhancing user experience.

-Suppose you own an e-commerce website that sells handmade goods.
-Your website is available in English and German.
+For example, imagine you run an online store that sells handmade products.
+Your website has two versions: one in English and one in German.

-This way, when a user in Germany searches for handmade goods, Google understands that it should present them with the German version of your website or vice-versa.
+So if someone in Germany searches for handmade products, Google will show them the German version of your website.

 When it comes to the actual syntax or code of the hreflang attribute, it typically looks like this: